 - Heat oil in saucepan.
 Add onion and salt and fry over a medium heat until the onion is soft - around 10 minutes.

-- Add the garlic and cook for a further 2 minutes.
+- Add the garlic and ginger and cook for a further 2 minutes.

 - Add the curry powder and mix well.
 Continue to cook for a further couple of minutes until the fragrance of the spices starts to fill the kitchen.

 - Add the can of tomatoes and stir to combine.